tiwarim/Image_Generator-GAN/README.md

 # Image_Generator-GAN
  This computer vision model learns from real images and generates fake images using Genrative neural network.
 This requires a Generator to use Deconvolutional neural network which takes a noise vector of size 100 and outputs a fake image.
-This image is taken as input by Discriminator's convoliutional neural network which compares it to the ground truth training data and returns a cost function which gets propogated in the neural network.
+This image is taken as input by Discriminator's convoliutional neural network which compares it to the ground truth training data and returns a cost function which gets back propogated in the neural network.
 For the training of Discriminator, we compute cost function against a target of 0 while for Generator we compute it against target of 1.
 The model is trained for 25 epochs.

 ## Getting Started